 Steamtown National Historic Park is located in the heart of Scranton, Pennsylvania.
 It is comprised of a rather large museum and an impressive number of both fully functioning and retired antique trains.
-There a handful of different train cars, and even an engine that are all set up to walk into and explore.
+There are a handful of different train cars, and even an engine that are all set up to walk into and explore.
 In addition to that, they also offer inexpensive rides around the city in those antique trains almost daily and longer excursions sporadically as well.

 The museum wraps around a working turntable and roundhouse with different areas for technology, innovation, and play.
 A personal favorite of ours is the row of coal bins the kids can rummage through to find hidden objects.
 We also enjoy sitting on the bench in the old station and listening to the recording of the sounds that would have come from the different stations in the area.